w314/notes/javaNotes/oop.md

 ## SOLID Design Principles

-Set of rules and best practices to follow in OOP class design.
+Set of rules and best practices to follow in *OOP class design*.

 > What are the SOLID design principles and why are they important?